 The WETLabs ECO triplet was selected by the OOI to make this measurement on both mobile and fixed platforms.
 The fixed platform instrument will have a wiper to actively limit biofouling, while those installed on mobile assets (profilers, gliders, and AUVs) will have only passive mitigation of biofouling (coating and copper faceplates).
-For information on the instruments from which the inputs to OOI Level 1 Fluorometric Chlorophyll-a Concentration core data product are obtained, see the FLORT Processing Flow document (DCN 1342-00530).
-This document contains information on the FLORT and FLORD instrument classes make/models; it also describes the flow of data from the FLORT/FLORD instruments through all of the relevant QC, calibration, and data product computations and procedures.
+For more information on the instruments from which the inputs to OOI Level1 Fluorometric CDOM concentration core data product are obtained, see the FLORT Processing Flow document (DCN 1342-00530).
+This document contains information on the FLORT instrument class make/model; it also describes the flow of data from the FLORT instrument through all of the relevant QC, calibration, and data product computations and procedures.

-Note that the raw data from the FLORD/FLORT make/model-the flourometers on board the gliders and autonomous underwater vehicles (AUVs)-are processed onboard the vehicles with proprietary software from the vehicle vendors.
-These data are presented already in decimal format in appropriate units therefore processing raw hexadecimal data from the FLORD/FLORT is not included in the algorithm described in this document.
+Note that the raw CDOM data from the flourometers on board the gliders and autonomous underwater vehicles (AUVs) are processed onboard the vehicles with proprietary software from the vehicle vendors.
+These data are presented already in decimal format in appropriate units therefore processing raw hexadecimal data from the FLORT is not included in the algorithm described in this document.